aimeos/aimeos-docs/src/frontend/html/catalog-components.md

 The catalog filter component itself has an additional [configuration option for the search button](../../config/client-html/catalog-filter.md#button) that is normally displayed below the filter if Javascript is disabled.
 Via this setting, you can control if the button will be rendered or not.

-For the tree subpart there are a few more options available and they influence how the catalog tree is displayed:
+For the tree subpart there are a few more options available, and they influence how the catalog tree is displayed:

 [controller/frontend/catalog/levels-always](../../config/controller-frontend/catalog.md#levels-always)
 : Number of category levels that are always displayed